 A solution to the quiver is defined to be an $n$-tuple $(V_{1},\cdots, V_{n})$ of points of the big cell of the Sato Grassmannian such that

 for all $i \in T_{k}$.
-We call $n$ the degree of the quiver. \end{defi} It would be more accurate to call this a quiver representation, but for brevity of notation we simply call it a quiver.

-Note that in all the examples that we consider one has $1\le k \le 2$.
-Furthermore, a solution to a quiver is simply an $n$-tuple of points in the Grassmannian which are related by suitable operators in a prescribed manner.
-We often describe such quivers and their solutions by letting the $V_{i}$'s correspond to vertices of a graph, and the operators $U_{k}$ via a collection of directed edges.
+We call $n$ the degree of the quiver. \end{defi} One can describe quivers and their solutions by letting the points $V_{i}$ correspond to vertices of a graph and letting the operators $U_{k}$ correspond to directed edges.